 Control/ownership over your own private keys

 A private key can access a digital wallet by itself with no password or other verification required.
 You are the only one who will be given this private key.
 It is up to you to keep it secured.

 Here is an example of a private key:

 You may be asking yourself: ‘if simply a string of numbers/letters with no further verification can unlock my digital wallet, what’s stopping other people or computers from just guessing random numbers until my digital wallet is unlocked?’

 This is a great question and one that many people ask.
 Theoretically yes, it is possible for a private key to be guessed.
 But let’s crunch some numbers to see how probable this scenario is.

-Private keys are written in 'hexadecimal', a positional numeral system that uses a combination of numbers (0-9) and letters (A-F or a-f).
-Many private keys corresponds to a 'seed phrase' (12 or 24 random words).
-Let's use an example of a dictionary with 2048 words and a seed phrase of just 12 words.
+Private keys are written in ‘hexadecimal‘, a positional numeral system that uses a combination of numbers (0-9) and letters (A-F or a-f).
+Private keys are often displayed as a ‘seed phrase’ (12 or 24 random words).
+Let’s use an example of a dictionary with 2048 words and a seed phrase of just 12 words.
 This allows for 2048^12 combinations.
-This number written down is:
+This number is written down here below:

 5,444,517,900,000,000,000,000,000,000,000,000,000,000 (total private keys possible)

 Let’s do a calculation to see how many wallets each person could have if all 7.5 billion people each had an equal number of wallets/keys.